 It appears Rodyk & Davidson have no early archival material from that time, apart from what surfaced during the writing of their book and where William’s Singapore probate documents ended up is still an unknown to me.
 So at this stage, what happened to William’s estate and property such as the Godown on Collyer Quay remains an enigma.

-I could write much more and it seems Singapore has more places than anywhere else of significance to the family, in this part of the world anyway, and yet I missed some still, which I will make an effort to see on another visit, I hope.
-Maybe on a ‘Return to Singapore’ like Raub, with some family.
+The author could write much more and it seems Singapore has more places than anywhere else of significance to the family, in this part of the world anyway, and yet missed some still, which will make an effort to see on another visit.

 St Andrews Cathedral is the main recognizable structure as well as the Cavenagh, Elgin and Coleman Bridges.
 Only the Cavenagh Bridge is the original structure although the others incorporate some physical features such as ironwork from the earlier bridges but there is no resemblance to the original.
-Raffles Hotel (their museum is now permanently closed and the contents have been dispersed unfortunately, so I was told anyway) and a number of other churches and original structures from that time also still stand and can be found on that 1896 town map as well as the modern one.
+Raffles Hotel (their museum is now permanently closed and the contents have been dispersed unfortunately and a number of other churches and original structures from that time also still stand and can be found on that 1896 town map as well as the modern one.

 At parts along the river and many other places some Chinese shophouses much like those at Raub still exist from that period particularly at Boat and Clarke Quay, see 1896 map.
 In William’s time these were the main trading areas for cargo brought in by the bumboats from the larger merchant ships at Tanjong Pagar docks and where the mail steamers arrived.